 What is Overmolding?

-What is the Application of Overmolding?
+What Are Some Examples of Overmolding?

 Overmolding can be used to add functional and aesthetic features to a product.
-For example, an overmolded handle on a tool can provide a comfortable grip while an overmolded logo can provide a branding element.
+For example, an overmolded handle on a tool can provide a comfortable grip, while an overmolded logo can provide a branding element.

 - A toothbrush with a soft rubber grip is an example of over-molding.
 The toothbrush handle, made of plastic, is the substrate material, and the soft rubber grip is the overmold material.
 The rubber grip is molded around the plastic handle to create a comfortable and ergonomic grip for the user.